adntob/CiscoHackathon2019/README.md

 `npm install` in the repo's root directory to install dependencies. cd to the `webserver` folder, then type `node server.js` to start the server.

-Visiting `http://localhost:3000` in your browser should give you a page to dial.
+Visiting `http://localhost:3000` in your browser should show you a simple page where you can place and end a call.

-You can test the server itself by typing this in your browser's URL bar:
+You can test the server itself (without the web page) by typing this in your browser's URL bar:

 `http://localhost:3000/call/fireplace@ivr.vc`